Richard L. Coates

 Thus, with an extra term at school to prepare, Richard sat entrance exams for both Cambridge and Oxford, being offered a place at Cambridge but a Scholarship at Oxford.
 While a somewhat easier route than Doris’s in the 1920s, the progression from village school to Oxford was still a significant series of steps.
 Once there, he did not want to leave, staying on for six years to complete a further degree.
 It was not all work, however.
 He was awarded a Blue for athletics, elected to leadership roles in OUAC (Athletics) and the Broadcasting Society, and became a member of the elite Vincent’s Club, as well as leading an active College and social life.

 Since University, Richard’s career has focused on all aspects of people management within business.
-He was employed by major corporations such as British Airways and Hewlett Packard (both in the UK and Northern Europe, based in Amsterdam) and worked in and owned a number of consulting organisations both in the UK and in the Middle East, where he has been resident for the last 14 years.
-In that time, clients have included multinational companies (e.g. Audi, Porsche, Barclays, Mars), major national organisations (e.g. Qatar Foundation, Kuwait Petroleum, Dana Gas, Emirates Bank, ASDA, National Westminster Bank) and many others, large and small, listed or private, government or family.
+He was employed by major corporations such as British Airways and Hewlett Packard (both in the UK and Northern Europe, based in Amsterdam) and worked in and owned a number of consulting organisations both in the UK and in the Middle East, living with his wife Louise in Dubai for fifteen years.
+In that time, clients included multinational companies (e.g. Audi, Porsche, Barclays, Mars), major national organisations (e.g. Qatar Foundation, Kuwait Petroleum, Dana Gas, Emirates Bank, ASDA, National Westminster Bank) and many others, large and small, listed or private, government or family.

-Today, Richard is very active in a range of diverse activities
+Today, Richard and Louise are back in the UK, living in the beautiful Georgian city of Bath.
+They are very active in a range of diverse activities

-- He has always travelled enthusiastically, from going on any available school trips in the 1950s and 60s (France, Italy and Switzerland), through to self- designed 2-3 month travel adventures each year to most parts of the world.
-To date, he has visited well over 100 countries, but there are nearly another 100 as yet unvisited, including some major tourist destinations – Japan, Vietnam (booked!), Ukraine, Bulgaria and some roads less travelled – Pakistan, Myanmar, Ghana and Albania, amongst others.
+- Richard always travelled enthusiastically, from going on any available school trips in the 1950s and 60s (France, Italy and Switzerland), through to self-designed 2-3 month travel adventures with Louise to most parts of the world.
+To date, they have visited over 120 countries, but there are at least another 80 as yet unvisited, including some fairly popular tourist destinations such as Japan, Ukraine and Bulgaria as well as some roads less travelled – Pakistan, Myanmar, Ghana, Uruguay and Paraguay amongst others.

-- In Dubai, Richard and his lovely wife, Louise, are part owners of The Courtyard Playhouse, a grassroots improv training and performance theatre, which also works on management and employee development and is hosting an international Improv Conference in November 2017
+- Richard and Louise are part owners of The Courtyard Playhouse in Dubai, a grassroots improv training and performance theatre, which also works on management and employee development.
+Recently, a new branch has opened in Cape Town

-- Richard and Louise are partners in Davos Consulting Group, which still does some business in the Middle East, and acts as the parent group for various other business ventures
+- They are also partners in Davos Consulting Group, which still does some business in the Middle East, and acts as the parent group for various other business ventures

 - Richard has three wonderful daughters, two of whom have followed their grandparents into the teaching profession, whilst the other is a GP.
-He has also (to date) three grandchildren currently aged 9, 6 and 1
+He has also (to date) four grandchildren currently aged 12, 9, 4 and a few weeks

-- He is republishing his mother’s books, updating and adding to them with new research, information, data and images that were not available when she first wrote them
+- Richard has republished his mother’s books Tuppenny Rice and Treacle and Tunes on a Penny Whistle, updating and adding to them with new research, information, data and images that were not available when she first wrote them

 - And there are books unwritten